Were you cited for drunk driving in Dublin, Ohio? Chances are, your case will be handled in Dublin Mayor’s Court.

 5. Attorneys Are Not Required

 Unlike in higher courts, defendants are not required to be represented by an attorney.
-However, they do have this option and The Koffel Law Firm would strongly recommend it.
+However, they do have this option and Koffel Brininger Nesbitt would strongly recommend it.
 Also, if you begin your case without attorney representation and later change your mind, you can involve an attorney at any point.

 6. Drunk Driving Tickets Require a Court Appearance